karol-121/radio-manager/README.md

 - I don't know what are the requirements for this program to work.
 One should definitevly have java, but beyond that I don't know.
 This is also the reason for [migration](#future)

 ## Download & Installation
-- Download for this program is located under "releases" section to the left.
+- Download for this program is located under "releases" section to the right.

 - Program does not require installation, it is ready to use as is.